 Peace Corps Turns Hope Into Action On World AIDS Day

-"The Peace Corps is committed to combating the HIV/AIDS pandemic and our dedicated and caring Volunteers are doing an impressive job of incorporating HIV/AIDS education into their work in local communities," said Peace Corps Director Ron Tschetter.
+"The Peace Corps is committed to combating the HIV/AIDS pandemic and our dedicated and capable Volunteers are doing an impressive job of incorporating HIV/AIDS education into their work in local communities," said Peace Corps Director Ron Tschetter.

 Most Volunteers include HIV/AIDS messages into their projects, regardless of their technical sector or specific assignment.
 For example, in agriculture projects, Volunteers work with orphans and vulnerable children affected by HIV/AIDS to grow more nutritious, low-labor crops that can be consumed or sold for revenue.
 Volunteers working in small business development train groups of people living with HIV/AIDS to develop sustainable income projects.
 And education Volunteers create school lesson plans that feature life skills and teach young people about HIV prevention.

 Here are a few examples of how Peace Corps Volunteers have made a difference in their communities: